 SPIFs come in many shapes and sizes, including fixed-amount spot bonuses, double club credit, or double quota retirement.
 They can also take the form of non-cash incentives.

-When spiffing up your incentive plan with a SPIF, keep these five tips in mind:
+When spiffing up your incentive plan with a sales SPIF, keep these five tips in mind:

 1. Align to Your Organizational Goals